mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.rst

     finally:
       # This must be done in all drivers
       leave wait queue

+    # If there is no background thread, the pool MUST ensure that
+    # there are at least minPoolSize total connections.
+    # This MUST be done in a non-blocking manner
+    while totalConnectionCount < minPoolSize and numConnecting < maxConnecting: populate the pool with a connection

     # If the Connection has not been established yet (TCP, TLS,
     # handshake, compression, and auth), it must be established